KevinBian107/ensemble-imbalanced-data/README.md

 | 412 broccoli casserole               |         6 | ['60-minutes-or-less', 'time-to-make', 'course', 'main-ingredient', 'preparation', 'side-dishes', 'vegetables', 'easy', 'beginner-cook', 'broccoli']                                                                        |      194.8 |

 ## Univariate & Bivariate Analysis
 We will be performing some **Explorative Data Analysis** on our `recipe` data set, which includes the removal of outlier, understanding data imbalances in target data `rating`, deternmining threshold point in different univariate distribution, and observing some bi/tri variate relationships in some numerical columns.
+We can first check some examples from the data frame to understand the distribution of our data (`sodium`, `calories`, and `minutes`).

+*Note: we used a violin plot to visualize this reslut previously.
+However, it takes up too many space to keep this plot on the website (10mb), so we decided to use just a table format.*

 |       |      sodium |   calories |         minutes |
 |-------|-------------|------------|-----------------|